310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% bubble Keito v2 cg %}
 … Hm.
 I was a little shaken after seeing such an unexpected sight, but — our plans haven’t changed.
 We’ll do what we must, carefully.

 “Morisawa.
-Sorry to interrupt your excitement, but it’s not your turn.”
+Sorry to interrupt your excitement, but it isn’t your turn.”

 “According to DreamFes regulations, performances begin from the unit with the least amount of track records.”